erlyvideo/erlyvideo-old/README.txt

 you need to run:
 > application:start(log4erl).

+3- Create a configuration file and load it using log4erl:conf(File)
+> log4erl:conf("priv/log4erl.conf").

-3- Create loggers & add appenders to them as appropriate.
+4- Alternatevly, you can create loggers & add appenders to them programmatically as appropriate.
 You can do this as per the API below.
 > log4erl:add_logger(messages_log).
-> log4erl:add_file_appender(messages_log, file_logs, Conf).
+> log4erl:add_console_appender(messages_log, cmd_logs, {warn, "[%L] %l%n"}).
-  where Conf is the configuration file or erlang term describing how the log is to be handled You can also add more types of appenders, which is explained in API.txt and Appneders_API.txt.
+  where Conf is the erlang term describing how the log is to be handled You can also add more types of appenders, which is explained in API.txt and Appneders_API.txt.

-4- Now, you can log whatever messages you like as per logging functions described in API.
+5- Now, you can log whatever messages you like as per logging functions described in API.
+> log4erl:info("Information message").

 Precedance of log levels are:
 all = debug < info < warn < error < fatal < none